 The concept is less based on statistics and more based on reasonable deduction.

-If we are using k-NN on a two dimensional model.
-Then it relies on something we call Euclidian distance (Euclid was a greek mathematician from very long ago!).
+If we are using k-NN on a two-dimensional model.
+Then it relies on something called Euclidian distance (Euclid was a Greek mathematician from very long ago!).

 This is only if you are specifically referring to 1-norm distance as it references square streets and the fact that cars can only move in one direction at a time.

 The point is, the objects and models in this space rely on two dimensions.
 Like your classic x, y graph.